josemotta/IoT.Starter.Pi.Lirc/README.md

 ### Mission accomplished

-As shown at photo below, the monitor acknowledged and accepted the command to decrease the volume.
+As shown at photo below, the monitor acknowledged and accepted the IR output command to decrease the volume.

 ![](https://i.imgur.com/BVzv3I2.png)